The board of education decided to redesign the college governance system for the following reasons:

 - The governance system should provide stakeholders full participation in decision making at the earliest possible moment and rely on their collective wisdom.

-- Stakeholders have a right to representation on college governance committees.
+- Stakeholders have a right to representation on college governance committees, except on Faculty Council, as described in the Faculty Council charter.
 Stakeholders determine their representatives within their established processes.

 - As directed by the board, the president is responsible for developing the college governance system.
 The president is responsible to the board for decisions made in the governance system.